stanford-crfm/haliax/README.md

 * [Mixed Precision with `jmp`](https://colab.research.google.com/drive/1_4cikwt-UhSH7yRzNRK8ze9msM9r2mEl?usp=sharing) (This one is really a tutorial for [jmp](https://github.com/deepmind/jmp) but it's how to use it with Haliax...)

 <!--haliax-tutorials-end-->
+### API Reference

+Haliax's API documentation is available at [haliax.readthedocs.io](https://haliax.readthedocs.io/en/latest/).

 ## Contributing

 We welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
+We also have a list of [good first issues](https://github.com/stanford-crfm/haliax/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to help you get started.
+(If those don't appeal, don't hesitate to reach out to us on Discord!)

 ## License